 Outbound trunk may be presented in Originating and Terminating records.

-• Terminating—Identifies the outbound trunk for calls to Premises-based PSTN or an on-prem deployment integrated with Webex Calling (dial plan or unknown extension).
+• Terminating—Identifies the outbound trunk for calls to premises-based PSTN or an on-prem deployment integrated with Webex Calling (dial plan or unknown extension).

 Route group